-Also, whether you install a graphics card in the top x16 slot or leave it empty, occupying the second x16(x8) slot will clock the first x16 slot to x8 bandwidth as well in any case.
+Also, whether you install a graphics card in the top x16 slot or leave it empty, occupying the second x16(x8) slot will clock the first x16 slot to x8 bandwidth.

-So Why is Second x16 Slot in SLI PCIe x8?
+So Why is the Second x16 Slot in SLI PCIe x8?

-To understand why is second SLI PCIe 8, it’s crucial to have an understanding of what PCIe lanes are and how they matter to the performance of an SLI setup.
+To understand why is a second SLI PCIe x8, it’s crucial to understand what PCIe lanes are and how they matter to the performance of an SLI setup.

 What are PCIe Lanes?

-As a rule of thumb at the moment, any given commercial processor offers 16 lanes for the graphics card.
+As a rule of thumb, any commercial processor offers 16 lanes for the graphics card.

-Only the workstation grade processors like the Intel X-Series processor or the AMD Threadripper processors, which can cost as much as an entire gaming desktop itself, have very high lane count.
+Only workstation-grade processors like the Intel X-Series processor or the AMD Threadripper processors, which can cost as much as an entire gaming desktop, have a very high lane count.

-So on workstation grade desktop you can have multiple x16 slots with full 16 lane bandwidth.
-However, workstation desktops are not for an average Joe and hence not the topic of today’s discussion.
+So on a workstation-grade desktop, you can have multiple x16 slots with total 16-lane bandwidth.
+However, workstation desktops are not for the average Joe, so it isn’t the topic of today’s discussion.

 - What Are PCIe Lanes? – Beginners Guide